lewis-morris/semverbump/README.md

 - `flask` or `fastapi` for the web route analyzer
 - `alembic` for the migrations analyzer
 - Other plugins may require additional libraries such as `jsonschema`

+## Roadmap

+Planned enhancements and ideas for future development include:

+- **Additional analyzers**: support for GraphQL schemas, gRPC services, and OpenAPI specifications to broaden coverage of public interfaces.
+- **Plugin architecture**: allow projects to register custom analyzers and severity rules through a stable extension API.
+- **Configurable severity**: enable user-defined mapping of changes to semantic version levels.
+- **Rich reports**: emit machine-readable JSON or human-friendly HTML summaries of detected changes.
+- **CI integration**: provide streamlined helpers for GitHub Actions and other CI systems.
+- **Performance improvements**: caching mechanisms and smarter diffing to handle large repositories efficiently.